GreenComfyTea/OBS-Stats-on-Stream/README.md

 2. Add a text source to your scene.
 This source will be used to display the data.
 3. Open Tools -> Scripts.
 Add the `OBS-Stats-on-Stream.lua` script (only this one).
 4. Configure the script.
-	* If you don't need Bot functionality, uncheck `Enable Bot` mark.
+	* If you don't need Twitch Bot functionality, uncheck `Enable Bot` mark.
     * `Output Mode` must match the OBS encoder mode.
 Check it by going `OBS -> Settings -> Output -> Output Mode` (on the very top).
     * `Update Delay` determines how often the data will be updated.
 1000 ms means once a second.
 100 ms means 10 times a second.
 	* `Bot Delay` determines how often the bot will read chat and write to it.